rticommunity/rticonnextdds-automotive-reference-architecture/demo_2/README.md

 Zonal Controller communicates with the Cockpit thanks to the External Routing Service configured on the EC2 Instance.

-So, to make this possible, we use a local routing service configured to map Domain 0 and 1, taking into account that the Transport used for Domain 1 is the RT Wan Transport.
+So, to make this possible, we use a local Routing Service configured to map Domain 0 and 1, taking into account that the Transport used for Domain 1 is the RT Wan Transport.

 Attention!
 Be sure you export the eip01_eip variable with the public ip of the EC2 instance.